kubevirt/community/design-proposals/VM-cloning.md

 ## Implementation details / challenges (in short)
 Implementation utilizes VM Snapshots / VM Restores.
 As a start, a cloning operation would simply wrap snapshotting and restoring a VM.
-In other words, if a VirtualMachineClone object that asks to clone VM into VM`, the following will happen under the hood:
+In other words, if a VirtualMachineClone object that asks to clone VM1 into VM2, the following will happen under the hood:

-* A VirtualMachineSnapshot will be created for VM
+* A VirtualMachineSnapshot will be created for VM1
-* VM' would be created (VM' doesn't need to start/boot)
+* VM2 would be created (VM2 doesn't need to start/boot)
-* A VirtualMachineRestore will be created, asking to restore VM's snapshot into VM'
+* A VirtualMachineRestore will be created, asking to restore VM1's snapshot into VM2
 * The snapshot object would be deleted

 Many optimizations and tweaks can and should pop up in the future to both allow fine-tuning and to introduce